DUI Attorney Alexandria

 Constitutional questions are present in essentially every DUI case.
 For example, the Fourth Amendment governs whether there was cause to stop a vehicle, whether field sobriety tests or a preliminary breath test were validly consented to, and whether probable cause existed to arrest the defendant.
 The Due Process Clause of the Fifth Amendment may apply if officers provide misinformation about the consequences of refusing a blood alcohol test to obtain a blood or breath sample.

-Motions to Dismiss, Suppress, & Limit Evidence
+Motions to Dismiss, Suppress, & Limit Evidence in DUI Cases

 We have developed a significant bank of motions to draw on in defending DUI cases.
 We develop new motions to dismiss and suppress or limit evidence based on the circumstances of particular cases rather than file boilerplate motions.